Caring for your needs

-Whether your care is funded by the NHS or your local authority, they have a legal duty to meet your needs.
-Get everything written down, agreed and signed off, so all your care needs are met.
+Whether the NHS or your local authority funds your care, they have a legal duty to meet your needs.
+Get everything written down, agreed and signed off so that all your care needs are met.

-When you’ve lived with a spinal injury for a long time, it’s easy to forget some of this detail.
+When you’ve lived with a SCI for a long time, it’s easy to forget some of this detail.
 You may carry out tasks on autopilot.
 Also, if you’ve spent time in a spinal injury centre, where carers do things for you, it can be easy to switch off and not take note.
-To prepare a care plan, you need to spend time thinking about your daily routine and care needs.
+To prepare a good care plan, consider your daily routine and care needs.

 We know there’s a lot to think about when putting together a care plan.
 Call our support line on 0800 980 0501 to get advice from our advocacy team.